-- Voting privileges shall consist of one vote for each of the accredited members of the board as are present in person with the exception of the Executive Director and other ASAA staff who shall be non-voting members. - At times other than an Annual General Meeting, a mail vote may be taken on matters of general administration.
+Voting privileges shall consist of 1 vote for each Board of Governors member with the exception of the Executive Director and any other ASAA staff who may have an ex officio role on the Executive Committee or Board of Governors who shall not have voting privileges.
+At times other than an Annual General Meeting, a mail vote may be taken on matters of general administration.
 Ballots must be kept until the following general meeting.